-- The difference in prepaid is a result of expenditures for the 2017-2018 Practical Nursing class in advance that did not happen in 2018-2019 of \$15,621. - Changes capital assets were described in the capital asset section above and amounted to \$210,104. - The investment in health consortium is up as a direct result of a good year in the self-funded participation in the NOREBT health consortium. - Accounts payable is up because we had a VEX robot ordered for \$26,520, the new entrance was \$13,262, Truck repair of \$10,976 and the payment on the PA system of \$37,173 - Intergovernmental payables were down due to a decrease in the amount due to the sending schools. - Compensated absences is up substantially due to the new teacher contract that paid more for unused sick days for future years. - Capital Lease is less by the amount of the payment that was made during the year.
+- The investment in health consortium is up as a direct result of a good year in the self-funded participation in the NOREBT health consortium. - Accounts payable is down because we had a VEX robot ordered for \$26,520, the new entrance was \$13,262, Truck repair of \$10,976 and the payment on the PA system of \$37,173 were in 2018-2019 and not in the current year. - Intergovernmental payables were up due to an increase in the amount due to the sending schools. - Compensated absences is up substantially due to the new teacher contract that paid more for unused sick days for future years. - Capital Lease is less by the amount of the payment that was made during the year.